Side Return Extensions

 - Add a new roof to the extension area.
 Many people go with a fully glazed roof or a skylight in order to take advantage of the opportunity for a brighter kitchen.

 - Install a new floor to cover the newly extended area.
-For obvious reasons, most people will simply have an entire new floor put down.
+For obvious reasons, most people will simply have an entirely new floor put down.

 Will I need planning permission for a side return extension?